department-of-veterans-affairs/va-digital-services-platform-docs/content/02-Platform/Frontend/00-Overview.md

-# Front end architecture overview
+# Front end architecture

 Welcome to the VA modern platform front end overview.
 The goal of this article is to provide a high level overview of our front end architecture to get your oriented in the [vets-website](https://github.com/department-of-veterans-affairs/vets-website) repository.

 The overall architecture for vets.gov is that we have an API backend written in Ruby on Rails ([vets-api](https://github.com/department-of-veterans-affairs/vets-api)) and a static front end, written in HTML, CSS, and Javascript (`vets-website`).
-There's no server side rendering or processing for the front end; the build process compiles everything into static resources and uploads them to an S3 bucket on AWS.
+There's no server side rendering or processing for the front end; the build process compiles everything into static resources which are served to users.

 ## Build process